Little Cooks Reading Books Little Cooks Reading Books Little Cooks Reading Books Little Cooks Reading Books

 MLK ACTIVITIES FOR KIDS

 MLK Sunday Supper is a great way to honor Dr. Martin Luther King, Jr Day and help kids learn more about serving community and helping others on this day of service.
-Definitely add this to your list of Martin Luther King activities!
+Get hosting MLK Sunday Supper ideas (including MLK Jr favorite dessert!) and what to do at your dinner.
+Definitely add this to your list of Martin Luther King activities for MLK Day ideas, Martin Luther King Jr lessons, or Black History Month activities for kids!

 Martin Luther King Jr. Day and Dr. King America’s Sunday Supper